vogler75/monster-mq/README.md

 # Monster MQ

 TODO General
 - Messages are sent multiple times if the client has multiple matching wildcard subscriptions.
+Same problem for retained messages.
+Subscribe should only subscribe if there is not yet another subscription which covers the new subscription.

 TODO Clustering